 Shanon Juneau of We Are Better Together has created a FREE course for teachers explaining everything you need to know.
 We’ve taken some of Shanon’s courses before and trust us, you’re in good hands.

 Her course is called How to Use Boom Cards in Your Classroom.
 We are not taking any financial compensation for sharing the link and encourage you to pass it along to other teachers who might benefit from it.

-What decks are available from the Brain Ninjas?
+Which decks are available from Brain Ninjas?

 So, do you have a Boom Learning Account yet?
 Have you tried the cards?
 What decks would you like to see?
 We’ve love to hear from you and maybe we’ll even create your deck.
 Let us know in the comments below.